What are the top things to do in Luxor?

 Exploring the Valley of the Kings and Queens with Practical Tips

-The valley kings’ underground tombs number over sixty.
+The Valley of the Kings’ underground tombs number over sixty.
 Each offers vibrant paintings and hieroglyphs.
 Morning visits provide cooler temperatures and softer light.

 Wear comfortable shoes and carry plenty of water.
 The desert heat can be intense even during the winter months.